 Prep them before the appointment for a lasting impact

-If you still have time before schedule, you can take it as an opportunity to get your child excited about the visit.
+If you still have time before the visit, you can take it as an opportunity to get your child excited about their appointment.
 We previously talked about the ways you can make your child’s dental visit a success.
 The technique lies in building anticipation.
 Once your kids know what to expect, the anxiety that comes with uncertainty disappears.
 Here’s what you can do in a nutshell:

 - Play-act their dental visits.
 Play-acting is a powerful educational tool for young children.
 And it can serve you well when prepping your kids for their appointment.

 - Use a little media.
 Because of the ubiquity of pediatric dental anxiety, most children’s media have tackled going to the dentist.
 If your child has a favorite show, you can check if it also has an episode dedicated to the topic.
-If not, you can browse through some books which do talk about this.
+If not, you can browse through some children’s books that talk about going to the dentist.

 - Turn it into an adventure.
 You can also make preparing for the dental visit into a little adventure.
 Ahead of time, you can plan little steps for your kids to take to get a bit more comfortable with the experience and turn them into small quests to fulfill.
 The appointment then becomes the final mission, where they put all these skills to the test.